Have the recent privacy issues with WhatsApp convinced you it’s time to find a new messaging app?

 Signal gathers only your phone number.
 Signal is also open source and their code has been extensively reviewed by privacy experts.
 There is no secret recording of user data that could be used to violate your privacy or track you as you move around the internet.

-Conclusion on WhatsApp alternatives in 2023
+Conclusion on WhatsApp alternatives

 If you are concerned with your online privacy, it is time to join the crowd and abandon WhatsApp.
 While you won’t find a competing product with the exact same characteristics as WhatsApp, there are several competitors that could meet your needs.
 We profiled the top five alternatives to WhatsApp here, and included links to our in-depth reviews of each.